adner/adner.github.io/_posts/2025-07-06-dataverse-mcp-claude.markdown

 ![Pluginissue](/images/250706_4.webp)

-Make sure that plugin in tracing is enabled, as described [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/logging-tracing#enable-trace-logging).
+Make sure that plugin in tracing is enabled, as described [here](https://learn.microsoft.com/en-us/power-apps/developer/data-platform/logging-tracing#enable-trace-logging), so that the AI can analyze the exceptions thrown by the plugin.

 ### Step 5 - Overview of the repo, and some additional config.